PCS to Hampton Roads

 Hampton Roads Housing

-The following are very brief descriptions of some of the most popular cities of the Hampton Roads area.
+The following are brief descriptions of some of the most popular cities in the Hampton Roads area.

 Norfolk

-Neighborhoods in Norfolk: Larchmont, Ghent, East Beach, Colonial Place, Lafayette Shores, Riverpoint, Talbot Park, as well as many new condos and apartments near Granby and 21st Street.
+Neighborhoods in Norfolk: Larchmont, Ghent, East Beach, Colonial Place, Lafayette Shores, Riverpoint, Talbot Park, and many new condos and apartments near Granby and 21st Street.

 Virginia Beach